I call home from Michael’s, praying Mom answers but prepared for the worst. Of course, it’s Dad who answers.

 “You know about that?”

-“They said you had to fight your way in.”
+“They say you have to fight your way in.”

 “I ain’t seen you throw a punch yet.”